pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 - **Credential for TiDB Cloud API**: Only supports TiDB Cloud API key authentication.
 Refer to [Get TiDB Cloud API Key](#prerequisites-get-tidb-cloud-api-key).
 - **Project**: The TiDB Cloud project name.
 - **Operation**: The operation of this node.
-Refer to [Support Operation](#support-operation).
+Refer to [Supported operation](#supported-operations).
-- **Cluster**: The TiDB Cloud cluster name.
-In the Create Serverless Cluster operation, you need to enter one name for your new cluster.
-While in other operations, you should choose one existing cluster.
+- **Cluster**: The name of an existing TiDB Cloud cluster.
 - **Password**: The password of TiDB Cloud cluster.
 - **User**: The username of your TiDB Cloud cluster.
 - **Database**: The database name.
 - **Table**: The table name.
 You can use `From list` mode to choose one or `Name` mode to type table manually.
-- **Update Key**: The name of the item's property which decides which rows in the database should be updated.
-Item is the data sent from one node to another.
-A node performs its action on each item of incoming data.
-For more information about item in n8n, see [n8n documentation](https://docs.n8n.io/workflows/items/).
+- **Update Key**: The name of the item's property that decides which rows in the database should be updated.
+The item is the data sent from one node to another.
+A node performs its action on each item of the incoming data.
+For more information about items in n8n, see [n8n documentation](https://docs.n8n.io/workflows/items/).
-- **Columns**: The comma-separated list of the input item which should used as columns for the rows to update.
+- **Columns**: The comma-separated list of the input item that should be used as columns for the rows to update.

 </div>
 </SimpleTab>

 ### Limitations

-1. Normally only one SQL statement is allowed in the **Execute SQL** operation.
-If you want to execute more than one statement in a single operation, you need to manually enable [`tidb_multi_statement_mode`](https://docs.pingcap.com/tidb/dev/system-variables#tidb_multi_statement_mode-new-in-v4011).
+- Normally only one SQL statement is allowed in the **Execute SQL** operation.
+If you want to execute more than one statement in a single operation, you need to manually enable [`tidb_multi_statement_mode`](https://docs.pingcap.com/tidbcloud/system-variables#tidb_multi_statement_mode-new-in-v4011).
-2. The **Delete** and **Update** operation need to specify one field as a key.
-For example, the `Delete Key` is set to `id`, which is equivalent to executing `delete from table where id = ${item.id}`.
-Currently, it only supports specifying one key.
+- The **Delete** and **Update** operations need to specify one field as a key.
+For example, the `Delete Key` is set to `id`, which is equivalent to executing `DELETE FROM table WHERE id = ${item.id}`.
+Currently, the **Delete** and **Update** operations only support specifying one key.
-3. The **Insert** and **Update** operation need to specify the comma-separated list in the **Columns** field, and the field name must be the same as the input item's property.
+- The **Insert** and **Update** operations need to specify the comma-separated list in the **Columns** field, and the field name must be the same as the input item's property.